 in the classroom.
-ARC students observe classrooms and work with team-trained cooperating teachers and ARC evaluators during their clinical on student demand and shortage areas, both ARC sessions prepare candidates for certification in Grade 7-12 English, mathematics, the sciences (biology, chemistry, earth science, general science and physics) and K-12 world sciences, music and technology education.
+ARC students observe classrooms and work with team-trained cooperating teachers and ARC evaluators during their student on student demand and shortage areas, both ARC sessions generally prepare candidates for certification in Grade 7-12 English, mathematics, the sciences (biology, chemistry, earth science, general science and physics), K-12 world languages, family and consumer sciences, technology education, and music.
 ARC does not provide certification training in elementary education, art, history/social studies or